YuZhaoping/developer-challenge/MovieRating/RESTAPIs.md

     "movies": [
       {
-        "title": "<The movie's title, unique for each category>", "poster": "<The poster image url of the movie, optional>", "majorStaff": "<The major staffs of the movie, optional>", "briefIntroduction": "<The brief introduction of the movie, optional>" },
+        "title": "<The movie's title, unique for each category>", "posterUrl": "<The poster image url of the movie, optional>", "majorStaffs": "<The major staffs of the movie, optional>", "briefIntro": "<The brief introduction of the movie, optional>" },
       ...
     ]